 - Begin your graduate application at the UA Graduate School.

-- Request transcripts following the Graduate School’s transcript instructions.
+- Request official transcripts following the Graduate School’s transcript instructions.

 - Copy of active RN license from every state in which you are licensed.
 A screenshot of your online verification is sufficient.
 Note: Licensure must be maintained throughout the program.

-- Interview – Applicants will receive instructions on this step once the application is complete with the above requirements.
+- Interview – Applicants who meet all other requirements will receive instructions on this step once the application is complete and submitted with all of the above requirements.

 Inspiring stories of success from students and alumni.